 And the chain of your tears you will cut with a bullet.

 This poem has been turned into a revolutionary song and still reverberates in the countryside where fighters of the mass movement continue their struggle against new expressions of foreign influence on the political and economic life of the nation.
 The above translation is for the lyrics of the song that was based on the original poem which consisted of 30 lines.

-Read my other article on a literal Filipino translation of the lyrics of the International at: http://hinagapnikaure.blogspot.com/2011/03/literal-translation-of-lyrics-of.html.
+Read my other article on the Filipino translation of a few poems by an unknown author at: http://hinagapnikaure.blogspot.com/2010/11/pagsasalin-sa-filipino-ng-ilang-tula-ng.html.